 Use Custom Metrics to build your account's profile

 Use Custom Metrics as account segment columns

-Use Custom Metrics in reports breakdown
+Use Custom Metrics in report breakdowns

 That’s it, you have created and learned how to set up Custom Metrics.
 Now you can measure the ROI that your customers are receiving and use these Custom Metrics in your ongoing, proactive customer engagements.

-How Is The Metric Change Calculated?
+How Is the Metric Change Calculated?